diegowrhasta/redis-om-migrations/README.md

 we have registered is by going into the Redis instance and running through the cli:
 `redis-cli > FT._LIST`

+So as an example, we have the `POST /user/` endpoint, that will insert a pre-defined user onto Redis, and the way to access its record would be through `User:<ULID>`.
+The record type should be of `JSON` type, plus, by querying indexes, we should also be seeing `1) users` listed.

 ## Project Notes

 - A `CleanupService` has been implemented to drop all indexes (and in turn all documents)